 For healthy bacteria-rich drinks that affect the microbiome, many people immediately think of kombucha.
 Served chilled during the summer, it has a well-deserved reputation as a natural refreshing alternative to soft drinks.
-Despite its tangy, mildly sweet taste, it has a surprisingly low amount of sugar: less than two grams in a serving75, compared to more than 20 grams in the same amount of orange juice or 39 grams in a can of Coke.
+Despite its tangy, mildly sweet taste, it has a surprisingly low amount of sugar: only six grams in a serving100, compared to more than 20 grams in the same amount of orange juice or 39 grams in a can of Coke.

 The sugar is missing because it’s been eaten by microbes, a complex blend of bacteria and yeast that convert regular tea (usually black, but also oolong or green tea) into a complex, flavorful beverage.
 The fermentation process is ideal for adding other ingredients for taste, so there is no end to the interesting flavors possible, giving rise to a highly competitive commercial market: U.S. supermarkets sold $180 Million of the drinks in 2015.